canopy-js/canopy-js/README.md

 ## Getting Started

+These are instructions for people wishing to start their own Canopy project.

 ### Example flow

 Here we use the CLI "bulk mode" to define several "topics" and then view them in the web view: